kube-ci/engine/docs/concepts/crds/workflow.md

 ### spec.serviceAccount

 Name of the service-account to ensure RBAC for the workflow.
 This service-account along with operator's service-account must have `list` and `watch` permissions for the resources specified in `spec.triggers`.
+This service-account is also used to run all pods associated with the workflow.

 ### spec.envVar